JorjaFox/website/content/posts/blog/2009/04-03-er-15x24-retrospective.md

 Of the show, Jorja says:

 {{< blockquote by="Today Show" >}}
 "It was breathtaking, it was magic.
 There was so much going on on ''ER'' that I certainly had never seen on television before.
 I don't think you've seen a lot of it in feature films.
-The use of stedicams ... you could do almost an entire act of the show in one sweeping, sort of solid, motion.
+The use of steady-cams ... you could do almost an entire act of the show in one sweeping, sort of solid, motion.
 It was a dance."
 {{< /blockquote >}}

-**Videos**

-{{< youtube 2mnA00h2gL8 >}}

-(at 7:19)

-{{< youtube 8OT9bo9n8FQ >}}

-(at 6:39)